United States

 Eyes

-The eyes are always vivid blue — a deep, brilliant sapphire that is one of the most striking features of the colorpoint family.
-The eye color is the result of the same gene responsible for the point coloring, and in the Balinese the contrast of the blue eyes against the flowing coat is particularly dramatic.
+The eyes are always vivid blue — a deep, brilliant sapphire characteristic of the colorpoint family.
+The eye color is the result of the same gene responsible for the point coloring, and in the Balinese the contrast of the blue eyes against the flowing coat is particularly striking.

 Body